- About LogicMonitor

 This section uses a concrete example to show you how to monitor log files.
 For example, we have a Linux device dev1.iad.logicmonitor.com that runs a Tomcat web server.
 We want to monitor Tomcat’s log file catalina.out so an alert will be sent every time Tomcat is shutdown for whatever reason (e.g. the JVM crashes or someone kills Tomcat).
 Here is the procedure for doing so:

-- Install a collector locally on this server, as discussed in Adding Collectors.
+- Install a Collector locally on this server.
+See Installing Collectors.

 - Go to Settings | LogicModules | EventSources | Add | EventSource to open the Create New EventSource form.